This post may contain affiliate links. For more information, please see my full disclosure policy.

 Now, you can obviously leave it as is and it will still be a pretty cute umbrella, but we decided to go ahead and break out some of our crayons and draw lines onto ours to really make it look a bit more like the real thing.

 When you’re done adding your lines, you’re good to go!
-Just grab the lowercase letter U printable page below and add them both to your alphabet book!
+Just grab the lowercase letter U printable page from the bundle of interactive alphabet pages and add them both to your alphabet book!